 The Company is the owner and beneficiary of life insurance policies on certain employees and directors.
-The Company is also the beneficiary of insurance proceeds to the extent of cumulative premiums paid through collateral assignments on other non-owned life insurance policies on certain employees.
-The life insurance investment is carried at the cash surrender value of the underlying owned policies plus the cumulative premiums paid on non-owned policies.
+The life insurance investment is carried at the cash surrender value of the underlying owned policies.
 The increase in the cash surrender value is recognized as a component of noninterest income.
 The policies can be liquidated, if necessary, with tax costs associated.
 However, the Company intends to hold these policies and, accordingly, the Company has not provided for deferred income taxes on the earnings from the increase in cash surrender value.